Serious Lawyers for Serious Injuries

 • This is the single most important step to take when preparing to move forward with a medical malpractice case (especially if you are unable to take any of the above steps).
 By meeting with a lawyer, you can discover more about your possible case, your rights and the best steps to take as you proceed in order to obtain the full amount of compensation you deserve.

 In the state of New Mexico, you may be compensated up to $600,000, not including the additional medical expenses that you incur due to the additional surgery or procedures needed to recover and move on with life.
-In order to receive the full compensation you are owed, be sure to work with an experienced team of attorneys such as Buckingham Barrera, Medical Malpractice attorneys.
+In order to receive the full compensation you are owed, be sure to work with an experienced team of attorneys such as Buckingham & Vega, Medical Malpractice attorneys.
 We will help you and your family fight for the compensation you deserve.